destinygg/destinypositions/docs/politics.md

 - [50 Years of Affirmative Action: What Went Right, and What It Got Wrong](https://www.nytimes.com/2019/03/30/us/affirmative-action-50-years.html) — by Anemona Hartocollis, published on March 30, 2019
    - The author tracks down many of the black students in Columbia's class of 1973, some of the first who were enrolled as "affirmative action" became a more important social issue for universities to focus on.

-## Social Justice

-It is incredibly important to incorporate notions of equity into our view of the world when it comes to enacting policy or new laws.
-I think it is vital to recognize that many people have had disadvantages throughout US history and that the outcomes of those disadvantages are still noticeable today.
-Any policy we design should take these differences into account.

-Also, see the section on [systemic racism](#systemic-racism).

 ## Diversity

 Diversity is a good thing, and has been shown time and time again to benefit both countries ( [1](https://www.hamiltonproject.org/charts/high_skilled_immigration_increases_innovation) | [2](https://www.independent.co.uk/news/business/analysis-and-features/immigration-migration-advisory-committee-productivity-skill-gdp-brexit-a8542841.html) ) and companies ( [1](https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/) | [2](https://www.webershandwick.com/news/paving-the-way-for-diversity-inclusion-success/) | [3](https://www.bcg.com/en-us/publications/2018/how-diverse-leadership-teams-boost-innovation) | [4](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/about-deloitte/us-inclus-millennial-influence-120215.pdf) | [5](https://yello.co/blog/diversity-in-the-workplace-statistics/) | [6](https://www.kaporcenter.org/tech-leavers/) ).
 Countries and companies that engage in high levels of diversity seem to outperform their less diverse counterparts, and it seems to be the case that having a more diverse representation across your population and workforce can be an advantage in and of itself.

 Though it seems hard to imagine, just having a more diverse work-place can be predictive of your ability to outperform average returns in a given environment. ( [1](https://www2.deloitte.com/content/dam/Deloitte/au/Documents/human-capital/deloitte-au-hc-diversity-inclusion-soup-0513.pdf) | [2](https://www.insurance.ca.gov/diversity/41-ISDGBD/GBDExternal/upload/McKinseyDivmatters-201501.pdf) ) There are modern examples of avoidable problems that boil down to a company simply lacking a diverse team.
 One well-known example is [racial discrimination that occurs](https://sitn.hms.harvard.edu/flash/2020/racial-discrimination-in-face-recognition-technology/) in face recognition technology.
 Another example is soap dispensers [not recognizing black hands](https://gizmodo.com/why-cant-this-soap-dispenser-identify-dark-skin-1797931773) over white hands.

-## Systemic Racism

-[Systemic racism](https://en.wikipedia.org/wiki/Institutional_racism) is racism embedded into a system.
-The important thing to note about systemic racism is that no-one in the system is necessarily to blame.
-For example, say that the hypothetical police force of Oceania was systemically racist — it had a computer system programmed to assign more police patrols to black neighborhoods than white neighborhoods.
-In this system, it is possible that **every single police officer** in the force is a black-loving certified anti-racist, yet the police would still be functioning as a racist institution.

-We have strong evidence that there are some lingering forms of systemic racism in the United States.
-For example, by [looking at maps of where redlining was practiced](https://www.npr.org/sections/thetwo-way/2016/10/19/498536077/interactive-redlining-map-zooms-in-on-americas-history-of-discrimination), we can see that the effects of redlining still affect outcomes (in a statistical, on-average way).

-Just like in Oceania, this doesn't necessarily mean that ordinary people are to blame.
-Of course, there are probably racist people in the country somewhere still in charge of bank loans or city planning — but, for the most part, I think that we have that sorted out.
-We need to focus on the more complicated problems.

-I believe that systemic racism clearly exists in some forms.
-I don't have a strong opinion on the best policies to address it.

-Also, see the section on [reparations](#reparations).

-## Reparations

-After the civil war, [former slaves were promised 40 acres and a mule](https://www.pbs.org/wnet/african-americans-many-rivers-to-cross/history/the-truth-behind-40-acres-and-a-mule/) by William T. Sherman.
-This was approved by President Lincoln.
-Later, the federal government reneged on this promise, which seems pretty unfair.

-There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of *finally* repaying a debt that was promised.

-Logistically, implementing reparations would be difficult (Who exactly gets the money?
-How much money is equivalent to 40 acres, adjusted for inflation?).
-I acknowledge that reparations are probably not politically feasible.

-## Voting

-Voting is important.

-People in America (and around the world) have problems **right now** that need to be solved.
-And that's best done by working within the current system, building coalitions with like-minded people, and voting for the best candidates (at both a local and a national level).

 ## Global Warming